 Champagne ContainersView text

-In 2006, Dom Pérignon commissioned Newson to create an object that housed the new magnum bottle for the 1999 millésime.
+In 2006, Dom Pérignon commissioned Newson Marc to create an object that housed the new magnum bottle for the 1999 millésime.

 The concept was a container resembling a Russian doll whose bottom half functions as a champagne bucket.
 Taking the shape of the bottle as inspiration, Marc added a pop element by scaling it to larger-than-life size and chose to finish the object in acid green colour lacquer, a modern interpretation of Dom Perignon’s strong association with the colour green.
 The limited edition of 1000 sold out and became an instant collector’s item.

-“My response to the brief was to try to identify what was so special about Dom Pérignon visually, culturally, historically, qualitatively, etc. For me what really stood out was the incredibly distinctive shape and color of the bottle, so I used that as my launch pad and wanted to do something that was cool, but said something about the heritage of that brand.
+“My response to the brief was to try to identify what was so special about Dom Pérignon visually, culturally, historically, qualitatively, etc. For me what really stood out was the incredibly distinctive shape and colour of the bottle, so I used that as my launch pad and wanted to do something that was cool, but that said something about the heritage of the brand.
 It had to be modern.”